INTERNSHIPS

 Yes, all Sealaska internships are paid positions.
 Interns are paid an hourly wage of $22/hour before taxes.

 We encourage students to apply early as we accept applications on a rolling basis.
-Summer internship opportunities tend to open in early October and close mid-January.
+Summer internship opportunities for 2024 will be accepting applications until February 5, 2024.
 Internships are open until filled or the application close date.
 The majority of our recruiting is done in the fall.

 Visit our career page to see all of Sealaska’s open job opportunities.
 There, you can create a profile or log in to apply for open Sealaska jobs and internships.
 Intern opportunities are posted on the internship web page when applications open in early October.